imtaotao/aidly/README.md

 </div>

-A small utility function in pure js runtime.
+A small utility function in pure js runtime, capable of effective tree-shaking.

 ### API